farshaddavoudi/ExcelWizard/README.md

 ```

 In case you are coding in Blazor application, the scenario is even simpler.
 Only get the raw data (=`myUsers`) from API and use the `BlazorDownloadGridLayoutExcel` method
-of `EasyExcelService`, the Excel file will be instantly downloaded from the browser without any struggle for byte[] handling or something :)
+of `EasyExcelService`, the Excel file will be instantly downloaded (by opening download popup) from the browser without any struggle for byte[] handling or something :)

 In IndexPage.razor: